 That’s unlikely to happen, of course.
-But maybe if the Phantom got his arse in gear and started popping up on rides and freaking people out a bit, rather than just pouting like a teenager about not being able to get a bunk-up, this whole amusement park experience could be dramatically improved.
+But maybe if the Phantom got his arse in gear and started popping up on rides and freaking people out a bit, rather than just pouting like a teenager, this whole amusement park experience could be dramatically improved.
 Come on Phantom, pull your finger out!

 The Phantom of the Affordable Chain Pub